Buy Links – eBook

 Riley turned on his heel and headed to the only other place that he thought his husband could be.
 Crossing to the old barn, their barn, he was relieved to see the still figure of Jack leaning on an old stable wall with his head tilted back and his eyes closed.

-A soft gray suit fit Jack snuggly and the jacket hung perfectly on Jack’s broad shoulders.
+A soft gray suit fit Jack snuggly; the jacket hanging perfectly on his broad shoulders.
 A Western-style belt buckle was the only concession to cowboy that Riley could see, and tucking a finger behind the belt, he leaned into the man who owned him from his heart outward.
-Jack had shaved but it was a matter of a few hours before stubble defined his jaw and heat caused his unruly dark hair to fall in disarray around his head.
+Jack had shaved, but it was a matter of a few hours before stubble defined his jaw and heat caused his unruly dark hair to fall in disarray around his head.
 Riley loved that hair and the stubble; the burn of it against his skin when they made love was exquisite.
-Questioning blue eyes, the color of a cloudless Texas sky, looked up at him and Riley smiled in reassurance.
+Questioning eyes, the color of a cloudless Texas sky, looked up at him and Riley smiled in reassurance.

 “Why are you hiding?”
 Riley asked.

 Jack pulled Riley the final inch until he was supporting his husband’s weight.
-He was wearing aftershave and Riley could see a tiny nick in his tanned skin on his defined cheekbone.
+He was wearing aftershave and Riley could see a tiny nick from shaving on his tanned, defined cheekbone.
 Carefully he placed a gentle kiss on the mark.

 “You are hiding,” Riley said.
 He knew his other half too well.